IDAES/idaes-pse/docs/source/core/model_concepts.rst

 Flowsheets
 ----------

 The top level of the IDAES modeling framework is the Flowsheet model.
 Flowsheet models represent traditional process flowsheets, containing a number of Unit models representing process unit operations connected together into a flow network.
-Flowsheets generally contain three types of component:
+Flowsheets generally contain three types of components:

 1. Unit models, representing unit operations,
 2. Arcs, representing connections between Unit models, and,